SuzyQuant/SuzyQuant/visa/opt_ext_report.md

 ### Investigate adversarial trends, identify behavior patterns, and respond with Agile logic changes

-Inside Dev Dojo, I learned how to investigate adversarial trends of BPFs to identify weaknesses in an AI model inside the Microsoft 365 Environment.
+Inside Dev Dojo, I learned how to investigate adversarial trends of BPFs using Power BI, a Microsoft 365 Tool, to identify weaknesses in an AI model inside the Microsoft 365 Environment.
 It uses multiple logic systems that needs modified so that when a customer interacts with an AI that is connected to a BPF, it can identify behavior patterns and respond with the appropriate logic.

 ---